MELDProject/meld_graph/README.md

 Main class is the Experiment (`meld_graph/experiment.py`).
 It is initialised with data_parameters and network_parameters.
 Experiments are saved in folders in EXPERIMENT_PATH (defined in `meld_graph/paths.py`).
 Experiments are only saved when `network_parameters['name']` is not None.

 Data is loaded by GraphDataset in `meld_graph/dataset.py` using Preprocess in `meld_graph/data_preprocessing.py`.
 Preprocess returns per subject vertices and labels.
 In GraphDataset, each hemisphere is treated as a single datapoint, with optional stacking of hemisphere features (to eg allow the model to calculate assymetry) -- use `data_parameters['combine_hemis']` to modify this behaviour.
+If desired, train samples are augmented using `Augmentation` in `meld_graph/augmentation.py`.
+Intensity, mesh and lesion augmentation are implemented.

 Models are defined in `meld_graph/models.py`.
 There is an implementation for a simple MoNet (just convolutions) and a MoNetUnet (convolutions and hex pooling).
 Model architecture can be modified using `network_parameters['model_parameters']`.
 As convolutions GMMConv and SpiralConv can be used (`conv_type` parameter).